-In today’s economic marketplace, a business without a compelling brand is at a catastrophic disadvantage.
-Rich with options from 24/7 internet access, individuals and companies alike can make snap judgments about any given business, knowing that they’ll be able to find other businesses doing similar things if necessary.
+In today’s economic marketplace, a business without compelling brand stories is at a catastrophic disadvantage.
+Rich with options from 24/7 internet access, individuals and companies alike can make snap judgments about any given business, knowing that they’ll be able to find someone else doing similar things.

 Frustratingly, this need for branding must still contend with lingering notions of businesslike behavior, left embedded in the public awareness after years of managerial employees in the public eye being required to come across as stoic (if not standoffish).

 But moving past it doesn’t need to be hard.
 It’s just a matter of expressing yourself transparently and honestly, and using that expression to tell great brand stories that will win people over and show them exactly why you deserve their interest, support, and custom.

 And it might be easier than you think to come up with brand stories, because there are certain ones that always work if done well.
 Here are 5 you should definitely try:

 5 Of The Best Brand Stories You Can Tell Right Now